Flexible Energy Technology

 • Science and Engineering

-The minor focusses on generation, transport, distribution and the control of electrical networks for modern grids.
-Both low voltage and high voltage grids are studied.
+This programme focuses on generation, transport, distribution and the control of electrical networks for modern grids and on the electronics needed in high power systems.
+Things like low voltage grids, high voltage grids, power electronics and EMC are studied.
 Everything is approached from the perspective of an electrical engineer.

-With guest lectures, excursions, theoretical and practical assignments you will get in depth knowledge of the subject.
-Throughout the semester the students will work in groups on a project in designing (components of) a modern grid.
+With guest lectures, excursions, theoretical and practical assignments you will gain in depth knowledge of the electrical part of the energy transition.
+Throughout the semester the students will work in groups on a project in designing (components of) a modern grid or other power electronics applications, such as high power drive systems.

 Before you can start

-Non-hanze (international) students: have a background in engineering and at least have finished courses with the following topics:
+The programme is also accessible for students who have a background in other engineering disciplines, but they need to have finished courses in the following topics:

 • Theory of electrical networks, AC and DC